fachrynov/tubeloc/trunk/README.txt

 videos into your ActionScript 3 or Flex projects.

 MovieSprite.as is a Sprite based class that can be used in ActionScript 3 only projects.
-Movie.mxml is a Flex based component that can be used in Flex projects.
+Movie.as is a Flex based component that can be used in Flex projects.

 You may only need to build one or the other.
 There is a build file at the top-level of this project to build both.